-[1] Motor loss ratio adjusted to exclude impact of reserve releases on commuted reinsurance contracts.
-Reconciliation in note 12b.

-[1] motor loss relation adjusted by including claims handing expenses that are reported within claims costs.
-Reconciliation in note 12b.
-[2] Motor expense ratio is calculated by including claims handing expenses that are reported within claims costs.
-Reconciliation in note 12b.
-[3] Reported total combined ratio includes additional products underwritten by Admiral.
-[4] Original net share shows reserve releases on the proportion of the portfolio that Admiral wrote on a net basis at the start of the underwriting year in question.

-[5] Commuted reinsurance shows releases on the proportion of the account that was originally ceded under quota share reinsurance contracts but has since been commuted and hence reported through underwriting and not profit commission.
+- [1] Motor loss ratio adjusted to exclude impact of reserve releases on commuted reinsurance contracts.
+Reconciliation in note 12b. - [2] Motor expense ratio is calculated by including claims handling expenses that are reported within claims costs.
+Reconciliation in note 12b. - [3] Reported total combined ratio includes additional products underwritten by Admiral. - [4] Original net share shows reserve releases on the proportion of the portfolio that Admiral wrote on a net basis at the start of the underwriting year in question. - [5] Commuted reinsurance shows releases on the proportion of the account that was originally ceded under quota share reinsurance contracts but has since been commuted and hence reported through underwriting and not profit commission.